 1. What is the mandative subjunctive?

-The mandative subjunctive is a grammatical mood used to express demands, suggestions, recommendations, or requirements.
-It is often triggered by verbs, nouns, or adjectives that imply necessity or obligation.
-Unlike the indicative mood, the mandative subjunctive uses the base form of the verb (e.g., *be*, *go*, *have*) regardless of the subject.
+The mandative subjunctive expresses demands, suggestions, recommendations, or requirements.
+It is used with verbs, nouns, or adjectives that imply necessity or obligation.
+The mandative mood uses the base form of the verb (e.g., *be*, *go*, *have*) regardless of the subject.

 Examples: